sighmon/homekit-enviroplus/README.md

 * `-host=http://0.0.0.0` The host of your Enviro+ sensor
 * `-port=1006` The port of your Enviro+ sensor
 * `-sleep=5s` The [time](https://golang.org/pkg/time/#ParseDuration) between updating the accessory with sensor readings (`5s` equals five seconds)
+* `-dev` This turns on development mode to return a random temperature reading without needing to have an Enviro+

 e.g. to override the port run: `go run homekit-enviroplus.go -port=8000` or `./homekit-enviroplus -port=8000`